MystenLabs/sui/doc/src/contribute/index.md

 ## Updates to docs

 To request an update to a specific topic, click the **Source Code** link near the bottom of the page to open the source file in the GitHub repo.
 To submit a request, first choose the **Latest build** version of the doc site.
-This opens the main branch of the repo, which may contain a newer version of the topic than the one on Devnet.
+This opens the main branch of the repo, which may contain a newer version of the topic than the one on **Devnet**.

 Click **Edit this file**, make your changes, and then click **Propose changes** to create a pull request that includes your changes in a new branch.